 - + The key source of consistent funding for the Plan is employer and employee contributions.
 The amount of contributions received in any given year is a function of both the applicable statutory contribution rates in effect and the total amount of covered payroll subject to those rates.
 Legislation enacted in 2014 provided for contribution increases that are phased-in gradually through July 1, 2017.
-Fiscal year 2016 marked the fourth consecutive year where the rate of growth of total contributions outpaced the growth of benefit payments, with contributions increasing by 3.44 percent to \$45.1 million.
-This is noteworthy, particularly given that covered payroll decreased by 1.90 percent to \$258.8 million during the same time period.
-Although the current trend for SPTRFA contributions is positive, the adequacy of contributions as a source of funding is critically important and must be monitored closely.
+Fiscal year 2017 marked the fifth consecutive year where the rate of growth of total employee and employer contributions outpaced the growth of benefit payments, with contributions increasing by 5.99 percent to \$47.8 million versus a 1.4 percent increase in expenditures for benefit payments.
+Although the current trend for SPTRFA contributions is positive, current contributions are not yet sufficient to overcome the combined effects of historic underfunding and assumption changes that are proposed for the 2018 legislative session.
+The adequacy of contributions as a source of funding is critically important and must be monitored closely.
 Changes in demographics or other factors that would result in a reduction in the number of active, contributing members would have a negative impact on the financial stability of the Plan. - + In addition to employer and employee contributions, the Plan has benefited from continued supplemental State funding.
 The 2014 Omnibus Retirement Bill included provisions that were intended to address, in part, historic underfunding of employer contributions, which had contributed to the Fund's reduced funded ratio.
 This legislation provided an ongoing commitment from the State to provide annual supplemental contributions of \$7 million until the Plan is 100 percent funded, or June 30, 2042, whichever occurs earlier. - + While the Fund's investment portfolio is a significant contributor to the Plan's overall funding, its returns are dependent on market conditions and, therefore, are variable from year to year.
-In fiscal year 2016, the Fund's investment portfolio returned 0.34 percent (net of fees).
-While this return was attractive relative to the Fund's peer group, it fell below the Fund's internal long-term return target of 8 percent.
+In fiscal year 2017, the Fund's investment portfolio returned 13.93 percent (net of fees), exceeding the Fund's internal long-term return target of 8 percent.
 Variability in the portfolio's performance impacts the Fund's overall funded ratio in any given year returns in excess of 8 percent contribute to a decrease in the actuarial value of liabilities, while returns below 8 percent contribute to an increase in the Fund's actuarial value of liabilities.